 Protecting older people at home

-By reading the advice given in this blog article and taking the actions suggested it is possible for older people to avoid becoming a victim of crime.
-Remember, if you’re ever suspicious or concerned about something please contact the police immediately on 999.
-Please use the non-emergency police number, 101, if the situation isn’t urgent.
+When it comes to protecting older people from crime, there are plenty of actions that older people can take to keep themselves safe.
+The crime prevention advice we’ve shared in this article is a great place to start.
+Remember, if you’re ever suspicious or concerned about something, please contact the police immediately on 999.
+Please use the non-emergency police number (101) if the situation isn’t urgent.